DipCrai/WorldBoxModLoader/README.md

 # WorldBoxModLoader
 WorldBoxModLoader is a tool for loading mods into the WorldBox game.
-It allows users to install and use mods easily and quickly, enhancing the gaming experience.
+It allows users to install and use mods easily and quickly.

 # Links
 - [Latest release](https://github.com/DipCrai/WorldBoxModLoader/releases)